 Digital Disruptions’ Solution

-Our initial assumption was that the organization had crafted a mass-market approach to launching rather than a segmented one, and relied too much on the P2P product.
-We began by reviewing qualitative research on the needs of the target segment and a thorough database analysis of current transactions, and conducted a detailed financial analysis of profit margins by product and retail distribution costs.
+Our initial assumption was that the organization had crafted a mass-market approach for its initial launch rather than a segmented one, and that it relied too much on the P2P product.
+We began by reviewing qualitative research on the needs of the target segment and conducted a thorough database analysis of current transactions.
+We also undertook a detailed financial analysis of profit margins by product and retail distribution costs.
 Two key insights stood out.

 The first was that there was weak evidence that P2P was truly the “killer app” the organization assumed it would be; due to high levels of urbanization in the country, money transfers rarely were sent over long distances, reducing the selling proposition of the organization’s product.
 Instead, we suggested that bill-pay and salary disbursements – which constituted a large, existing market – were ripe for disruption through mobile, especially if targeted specially to those higher-income segments that were employed and paid multiple bills.